PeppeL-G/bagatell/docs/src/documentation/gui-components/timer/index.md

 :::::

-The `page()` configuration method accepts the same type of values as the `page` parameter in the [Direction](../../logic/classes/direction/) constructor.
+The `page()` configuration method accepts the same type of values as the `page` parameter in the [Direction](../../classes/direction/) constructor.

 ## Handling timeouts
-Use the configuration methods `handler()` to specify a function that should be called when the timer times out.
+Use the configuration method `handler()` to specify a function that should be called when the timer times out.

 ::::: tip Example
 :::: tabs